-- 3.5 The desk-based stage was followed by field survey work, which provided the opportunity to undertake a number of key tasks, including: - incorporating the visual/aesthetic/perceptual dimension - · recording the condition of the landscape - identifying and refining Character Areas boundaries - assessing any particular qualities, and/or problems in areas of particular pressure or sensitivity - noting distinctive features, local materials, plant species, etc. - A survey form was developed to ensure that a structured, consistent recording of information was achieved.
+- 3.5 The desk-based stage was followed by field survey work, which provided the opportunity to undertake a number of key tasks, including: - incorporating the visual/aesthetic/perceptual dimension - recording the condition of the landscape - identifying and refining Character Areas boundaries - assessing any particular qualities, and/or problems in areas of particular pressure or sensitivity - noting distinctive features, local materials, plant species, etc. - 3.6 A survey form was developed to ensure that a structured, consistent recording of information was achieved.
 Character and condition information was collected in distinct sections, in a mixture of guided responses as well in sections of free text to provide greater opportunity for description.
 Field survey record sheets were used to record data.
 A sample of the two-page pro forma used is included as Appendix B. Additional notes and photographic records supplemented the use of forms.
-Both notes and photographs informed the process of drafting a description of and illustrating each character area in the final report. - 3.7 The existing built-up areas of the village were not surveyed, but the interface of the settlement with rural areas was considered.
+Both notes and photographs informed the process of drafting a description of and illustrating each character area in the final report.

+3.7 The existing built-up areas of the village were not surveyed, but the interface of the settlement with rural areas was considered.
 The field survey was carried out in July and August 2015, visiting all land identified within the parish boundary provided by Hatfield Peverel Parish Council.
 The survey was undertaken by a Chartered Landscape Architect, who was responsible for drafting the text and defining the boundaries of each landscape character area surveyed.
+A further field survey was undertaken in August 2022 in order to understand how the landscape had changed.